steemit/smt-whitepaper/smt-manual/manual.md

 # Conclusion

-Through a combination of open asset-issuance, bandiwdth rate limiting as transaction costs, permanent-availability of content, real-time transaction speeds, autonomous distribution of tokens, decentralized exchange, automated market making and ICO contracts, Steem offers the premier token protocol for publishers across the internet.
+Through a combination of open asset-issuance, bandwidth rate limiting as transaction costs, permanent-availability of content, real-time transaction speeds, autonomous distribution of tokens, decentralized exchange, automated market making and ICO contracts, Steem offers the premier token protocol for publishers across the internet.

 # References